GibbsConsulting/django-plotly-dash/README.md

 # django-plotly-dash

-Expose [plotly dash](https://plot.ly/products/dash/) apps as django tags.
+Expose [plotly dash](https://plot.ly/products/dash/) apps as [Django](https:://www.djangoproject.com/) tags.
+Multiple Dash apps can then be embedded into a single web page, persist and share internal state, and also have access to the current user and session variables.

 See the source for this project here:
 <https://github.com/GibbsConsulting/django-plotly-dash>

 This README file provides a short guide to installing and using the package, and also outlines how to run the demonstration application.

 More detailed information
 can be found in the online documentation at